jubatus/jubakit/doc/source/guide/jubamodel.rst

    Supported transformations are as follows:

    ================================================     ============================
-   Models of service (methods)                          ... can be transofmred into:
+   Models of service (method)                           ... can be transformed into:
    ================================================     ============================
    Classifier (``NN``)                                  Nearest Neighbor / Weight Classifier (others)                                  Weight